Skip to content

 typescript

-import { setWasmBasePath, ensureLoaded } from "quantum-forge-framework/quantum";
+import { setWasmBasePath, ensureLoaded } from "quantum-forge/quantum";

 setWasmBasePath("/assets/wasm"); // must be called BEFORE ensureLoaded()